-SPECIFIC VARIATIONS

-U11 Open U15 Open, U18 Open,

-Ball size 43⁄4 ozs 51⁄2 ozs

-Stumps 27 inches (above the pitch) 28 inches (above the pitch)

-Pitch Length 17 yards 22 yards

-Retirement For Divs 1 and 2: After 4 complete overs.
+U11 Hardball (Open & girls) U15 Open, U18 Open, Ball size 43⁄4 ozs 51⁄2 ozs Stumps 27 inches (above the pitch) 28 inches (above the pitch) Pitch Length 17 yards 22 yards Retirement For Divs 1 and 2: After 4 complete overs.
 Retired batsmen can return.
-NB retirement does not apply to U11 Division 3 which is played to Pairs Cricket rules (see League Match Regulations and Guidelines (B)) After 8 complete overs OR on reaching 50 runs within their allocated 8 overs.
+NB retirement does not apply to U11 Division 3, nor to U11 girls hardball, as both of which are played to Pairs Cricket rules (see League Match Regulations and Guidelines (B)) After 8 complete overs OR on reaching 50 runs within their allocated 8 overs.
 Retired batsmen cannot return.
 The last pair do not have to retire.
-In U15 Div 3 matches which are less than 11- a-side, the Last Man Stands rule applies.
+In U15 Div 3 matches which are less than 11-a-side, the Last Man Stands rule applies.

 U13 Open (Divs 1 & 2) U13 Open (Div 3)

 Ball size 43⁄4 ozs 43⁄4 ozs

 Stumps 27 inches (above the pitch) 27 inches (above the pitch)

 Pitch Length 19 yards 19 yards

 Retirement After 8 complete overs OR on reaching 30 runs within their allocated 8 overs.
 Retired batsmen cannot return.
 The last pair do not have to retire.
 After 4 complete overs.
 Retired batsmen can return.

-U13 Girls U16 Girls

-Dall ains 42/ F

-U13 Girls U16 Girls Ball size 43⁄4 ozs 5 ozs Stumps 28 inches (above the pitch) 28 inches (above the pitch) Pitch Length 19 yards 22 yards Retirement After 6 complete overs OR on reaching 30 runs within their allocated 6 overs.
+U13 Girls U16 Girls Ball size 43⁄4 ozs 5 ozs Stumps 27 inches (above the pitch) 28 inches (above the pitch) Pitch Length 19 yards 22 yards Retirement After 6 complete overs OR on reaching 30 runs within their allocated 6 overs.
 After 8 complete overs OR on reaching 50 runs within their allocated 8 overs.
 Retired batsmen can return, and in matches which are less than 11-aside, the Last Man Stands rule applies.
 Retired batsmen can return, and in matches which are less than 11-a-side, the Last Man Stands rule applies.